-- Add more noise to dummy datasets
+- Add noise to target variable

-- Complete example
+- Full example

 Simplest possible dummy dataset: a simple dataset having 10,000 samples with 25 features, all of which are informative

 This dataset will have an equal amount of 0 and 1 targets.

 Each feature is a sample of a cannonical gaussian distribution (mean 0 and standard deviance=1).

 from sklearn.datasets import make_classification # other options are also available X, y = make_classification(n_samples=10000, n_features=25)